Sigiriya Travel Guide 2026

 This is the main reason most people come:

-- •On the way up, you’ll see the famous frescoes — color paintings of maidens and royal figures.
+- •On the way up, you’ll see the famous ancient frescoes — color paintings of maidens and royal figures.

 - •Mid-climb, pause at the Lion’s Paw Terrace — that’s where you enter through stone lion paws carved into the rock.